ssp21/ssp21-spec/ssp21.md

 #### Verification Procedure

-The goal of certificate chain verification is to extract a trusted public DH key from the final certificate in the chain.
-Any other result than ending up with verified and trusted DH key at the end of the chain is considered a failed verification.
+The goal of certificate chain verification is to ultimately authenticate the final certificate via the chain of trust.
+Any other result than ending up with a verified certificate at the end of the chain is considered a failed verification.
 This verification function has the following signature in pseudo code.
-It will return an error condition if a failure occurs instead of returning a valid public key.
+It will return an error condition if a failure occurs instead of returning a valid terminal certificate.

 ```
-verify(anchors, chain) -> Either<enum::HandshakeError, public_dh_key>
+verify(anchor, chain) -> Either<enum::HandshakeError, terminal_certificate>
 ```

 * **anchors** - One or more trusted root certificates.
 * **chain** - A chain of one or more certificates to be validated against one of the anchors.
-* **public_dh_key** - The verified public DH key to be used as the remote static DH key in the handshake.
+* **terminal_certificate** - The verified terminal certificate.

 The following steps are performed to verify the chain: